CollinMeCrazy/Snowflake-Generator/README.txt

 VERSION or DATE: circa Spring 2023

+HOW TO START THIS PROJECT: Before you start, make sure you have Processing v3.5.4 downloaded, Python mode installed, and oscP5 installed.
-HOW TO START THIS PROJECT: For this version of the snowflake generator, you will need the app on your phone called TouchOSC.
+For this version of the snowflake generator, you will need the app on your phone called TouchOSC.
 It's free to download.
 You will want both your phone and your laptop/desktop to be on the same Wifi network.
 This will likely not work if you are on a public Wifi.
 Once you have the app, open it and navigate to connections.
 Click where it says OSC, and make sure Enabled is checked.
 You're then going to want to enter your Wifi's IP address.
 You can find it easily by running the program first and look in the terminal for the output stream.
 For Port (outgoing) & (ingoing), enter 57112.